 When the single leaflets in the unipinnate leaves get replaced with bipinnate leaves, it is called as tripinnate leaves!

 When the single leaflets in the unipinnate leaves get replaced with tripinnate leaves, it is called as quadripinnate leaves!

 These leaves do not have a pattern to count the number of times compound.
 The arrangement is compound but is not in a definite manner and can’t be classified under uni, bi, tri, or quadripinnate leaves.

 Palmately Compound Leaves

-These leaves contain a simple leaf blade as a normal leaf with a winged petiole.
-Examples: Citrus limon, Citrus maxima
+These leaves contain a simple leaf blade with multiple lobes.

 These leaves will contain two leaf blades attached to the petiole at a single point.